GabsPalomo/GabsPalomo/README.md

 I’m currently working on my doctoral dissertation on **Anthropogenic effects on ocelot populations in the Maya Biosphere Reserve in Guatemala**.
 I am currently on my fourth year and I'm a PhD candidate at the University of Nebraska Lincoln.

+I'm a Carnivore Ecologist who also dabbles a little into Quantitative Ecology.
+I love to know everything that happens under the hood of statistical models and analysis.

 <!--